rkeVader/fluent-regex-net/README.md

 This class is not considered complete and will likely evolve as my needs do, and as I receive feedback from other developers.

+To use, just include the file in your project.
+Then...

 Example Usage:
 ### C#
 ```c#